Bachelor’s (BA) Degree in Dance

 Pursue Your Passion as a Dance Major at GCU

-A Bachelor of Arts in Dance degree from Grand Canyon University (GCU) can prepare you to position yourself to potentially pursue a future career in the arts.
+A Bachelor of Arts in Dance degree from Grand Canyon University (GCU) can help equip you to position yourself for potential career opportunities in the arts industry.
 Dance majors who graduate from this program may enter professional industries of concert dance, commercial dance or musical theatre.
 Those who pursue a dance BA offered by the College of Arts and Media at GCU may be prepared to attend graduate school in a diverse set of areas including dance therapy, choreography performance and business.

 As a dance major at GCU, you will have the opportunity to engage in creative collaboration and varied movement practices to cultivate your artistic skills and processes.
 The bachelor’s degree in dance supports dance artists by teaching them how to communicate effectively through movement and reach broad audiences.
 Dance artists often work for themselves and can pursue a range of career opportunities.